VasylVaskivskyi/topic_modelling/data_wrangling/pipeline_README.txt

 If download was iterrupted it's better to use remove_dups.py to check for duplicates in ids.
 Absence of duplicates is necessary for generation of unique index in MongoDB.

+2. Concatenate files inside output folders

-2. After files were downloaded use mongo_import.py, to import downloaded data to MongoDB and generate index.
+3. Use mongo_import.py, to import downloaded data to MongoDB and generate index.

 3. After downloaded files were imported to MongoDB, run generate_topics_and_import.py, to generate topics for each orcid and import them into MongoDB